Lamer87/Space_Engineers_DLC_unlocker/README.md

   - If the game hangs on "connecting" when joining a server ([discussion here](https://github.com/Lamer87/Space_Engineers_DLC_unlocker/discussions/17)):
     Seems to be a conflict between some server-mod and the unlocker, you can try another server or
-    close the game and restore the backup files, then try to connect and play without the unlocker.
+    close the game and restore the backup files (included), then try to connect and play without the unlocker.

   - Unable to paste dlc items contained in blueprints on a server ([discussion here](https://github.com/Lamer87/Space_Engineers_DLC_unlocker/discussions/19)):
     Some game mechanics have changed and sadly there is no way to fix it.